Multiple recalls have been issued for tahini and tahina after outbreaks of Salmonella in Texas.

 How Many People Are Sick?

-As of May 14, 2019, the CDC has confirmed a total of 4 illnesses with the outbreak strain of Salmonella Concord in 3 states — Massachusetts (1), New York (2), and Texas (1), according to the outbreak investigation.
+As of May 14, 2019, the CDC has linked Karawan tahini to a total of 4 illnesses with the outbreak strain of Salmonella Concord in 3 states — Massachusetts (1), New York (2), and Texas (1), according to the outbreak investigation.

 The illnesses began on dates between March 9, 2019 and March 23, 2019.
 One person was hospitalized.
 No deaths have been reported.